 You can also make an appointment with your Academic Advisor using your myNEU account.

-To have e-mails sent from your myNEU account to another e-mail account (e.g. hotmail.com or yahoo.com accounts):
+To have e-mails sent from your personal account to your myNEU account:

 - Login to your myNEU account.

 - Click on the link to Auto Forward.

 - Enter the e-mail address where you would like your e-mail forwarded.